 A tale of two Lukes as Littler and Humphries go head to head in world final

+A tale of two Lukes as Littler and Humphries go head to head in world championship final

 Luke Littler’s teenage dream concludes when he faces Luke Humphries in the World Championship final on Wednesday evening.